Suge Knight: Prosecution on charges of voluntary manslaughter (2015–2017)

 On January 29, 2015, Knight crashed his car into two men, killing Terry Carter (his friend and co-founder of Heavyweight Records), and fled the scene in Compton, California.
 The second victim, filmmaker Cle Sloan, suffered multiple fractures in his ankles and head injuries.
-Witnesses said Knight followed the men to a burger stand parking lot after an argument on the Straight Outta Compton film set, and that the collision looked intentional.
+Witnesses said Knight followed the men to a parking lot burger stand after an argument on the Straight Outta Compton film set, and that the collision looked intentional.
 Security footage video showed Knight running over both men.
 Knight said he acted in self-defense.